 Oklahoma Landlord Tenant Laws

-- Warranty of Habitability – Oklahoma landlords can only rent out property that’s habitable, which means providing certain features essential to basic health and safety like heat, plumbing, and sound structural elements.
-Landlords must make repairs to these features within 14 days of proper notice from a tenant.
+- Warranty of Habitability – Oklahoma landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days of proper notice.
 Failure to repair lets a tenant terminate the lease, or repair and deduct from the rent.
 Oklahoma doesn’t let tenants withhold rent.

 - Evictions – Oklahoma landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
 This means most evictions in Oklahoma can take between five days to a few weeks.
-Properties covered by the federal CARES act are entitled to a minimum 30 days of notice before eviction, which can lengthen the process considerably.
+Properties covered by the federal CARES act are entitled to a minimum 30 days of notice before eviction, which can make the process much longer.

-- Security Deposits – Oklahoma does not place a maximum cap on what a landlord can charge for a security deposit.
-Landlords must return any unused portion of a security deposit within 45 days after lease termination.
+- Security Deposits – Oklahoma does not limit the amount of a security deposit.
+When a lease ends, the landlord must return any unused portion of a tenant’s deposit within 45 days.

-- Lease Termination – Oklahoma lets month-to-month tenants terminate a lease in Oklahoma with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+- Lease Termination – Oklahoma lets month-to-month tenants end a lease in Oklahoma with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-- Rent Increases and Fees – Oklahoma law does not explicitly regulate rent increases and fees, although court rulings have indicated that they must be reasonably within market expectations.
-Landlords are not required to provide any notice or justification for an impending rent increase.
+- Rent Increases and Fees – Oklahoma sets only “reasonable” expectations for the amount and timing of a rent increase.
+Late fees are as agreed by the lease.
 Oklahoma caps returned check fees at $25, for a landlord to recover indirectly through the Bogus Check Restitution Program.

-- Landlord Entry – Oklahoma landlords can enter rental property for purposes reasonably related to the tenancy, like repairs and inspections.
-They must provide 24 hours of advance notice before entering, unless it’s an emergency.
+- Landlord Entry – Oklahoma landlords may enter rental property for reasonable business purposes, like repairs and inspections.
+Except in emergencies, they must provide 24 hours of advance notice.

-- Settling Legal Disputes – Oklahoma allows resolution of landlord-tenant disputes in small claims court, as long as the value in controversy is under $10,000.
-Unlike many states, Oklahoma’s small claims courts have the power to judge evictions.
+- Settling Legal Disputes – Oklahoma lets small claims courts hear landlord-tenant disputes, as long as the value in controversy is under $10,000.
+Unlike many states, Oklahoma allows eviction cases in small claims.
 The statute of limitations in Oklahoma is five years for written contracts and three years for oral contracts.

 To learn more about landlord tenant laws in Oklahoma, click here.